ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 To test these hypotheses, we also plan to conduct a MANOVA with feedback and interpolated activity as the independent variables and the number of correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
-In line with the hypotheses, we will be looking at the main effect of feedback on
+We will exclude the rereading group from this analysis.
+In line with the hypotheses, we will be looking at the main effect of feedback on the combination of DVs, the main effect of interpolated activity on the combination of DVs, and the interaction effect of the IVs on the combination of DVs.

+To follow up on the omnibus analysis, will employ the same general procedure used for testing the first two hypotheses, which was outlined above.
+We will assess the importance of the individual DVs for each of the hypothesised effects through Roy-Bargmann stepdown analysis: first, we will conduct a two-way ANOVA on the number of correct answers, after which we will conduct a two-way ANCOVA with the number of correct answers entered as a covariate.
+We will consider reinforcing this with a discriminant analysis.

 We plotted the power obtained with our sample size (N = 166) and the roughly estimated sample size we expect to work with after our exclusion criteria have been applied (N = 145) as a function of a